Ocean Simulation with FFT and WebGPU

 We are not exactly doing texture mapping, but all of our ocean data is stored in textures that are used to deform the vertices of our plane, so we will have the same issue.

-One solution to avoid those warping artefacts on non-flat terrain is called “tri-planar mapping”.
+One solution to avoid those warping artifacts on non-flat terrain is called “tri-planar mapping”.
 The idea is to project the texture on the terrain from 3 different directions and blend the results:

 If you want to know more about it, I recommend Catlike Coding’s tutorial.